sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/repo-management/support-new-code-host.md

 ## Considerations

 - Converting to `git` from another source can take a long time
-- Incremetnal importing is necessary so that changes can be pulled more frequently
+- Incremental importing is necessary so that changes can be pulled more frequently
 - Concepts like branches sometimes don't map directly to the way they are supported in `git`